orstavik/JoiComponents/book/chapter7_style/styleCallback/HowTo3_CssVariables.md

 Second, custom web components might require visual changes that cannot be implemented against a static HTML template and CSS alone.
 HTML and CSS is not without its edge cases, and managing different `<slot>` elements or even dynamically adjusting `<slot>` elements can require structural DOM changes.

+In the beginning they can make simple dynamic HTML with simpler CSS, and then later make this structure more efficient by static html and complex CSS.

 ## References